This post may contain affiliate links. Please see our disclosure policy.

 Make Ahead

-This peach honey mocktail syrup can be made ahead and stored in the refrigerator for up to one week.
+This peach mocktail syrup can be made ahead and stored in the refrigerator for up to one week.
 I prefer to store mine in a mason jar or salad jar with a tight lid.
 Mix the drinks right before serving.

 Two peach mocktails next to fresh peaches and fresh thyme.